-For the Professional Responsibilities & Ethics CBE – the manual is called Professional Responsibilities & Ethics for Tax Practitioners.
+- Professional Responsibilities & Ethics – the manual is called Professional Responsibilities & Ethics for Tax Practitioners.

-For the Law CBE – the manual is called Essential Law for Tax Practitioners.
+- Law – the manual is called Essential Law for Tax Practitioners.

-For the Principles of Accounting CBE – the manual is called Principles of Accounting.
+- Principles of Accounting – the manual is called Principles of Accounting.

-The latest versions of these manuals are displayed in the shop and they can be purchased, here.
+The latest versions of these manuals can be purchased through our shop.

 Studying for the CBEs

 All of the CBEs require significant amounts of study.
 The level of detailed knowledge required in order to achieve a pass in these examinations should not to be underestimated.
 It is, therefore, important that you give some thought to when you would wish to sit the CBEs.

 To give the best chance of success, you may think about sitting each CBE separately, rather than on the same day.
 You should also try to obtain the study manuals earlier, rather than later and always attempt the practice questions contained within, and at the end of, each chapter in each of the manuals.
-You should also take the mock exams available on our website, see more below.
+You should also take the sample exams available on our website, see more below.

 The volume of information is significant and you will be required to know it at a micro level.
 However, you should bear in mind that the syllabi have been carefully devised to expose tax students to the accounting, law and ethics you will come across during your careers and it is therefore essential that, to become a qualified tax practitioner, you can demonstrate a full understanding of these areas.